Ketapang: Education

 and an Open University (Universitas Terbuka).

 Health

 The three hospitals located in the town are RSUD Dr. Agoesdjam (public hospital), RS Fatima (private hospital), and RS Permata Bunda (private hospital).

 Demographics

 Ketapang is a multicultural town.
-It has a large population of Chinese.
-Madurese and Javanese are significant minorities, in terms of size.
+It has a large population of Chinese, Madurese and Javanese people.
 Most Chinese residents in Ketapang are of either Teochew or Hakka descent with Teochew being the majority.
 Because of this, Teochew is the main dialect used among Chinese residents in Ketapang.
 The native Indonesians living there are mainly of Malay and Dayak descent.
 In regards to speech, most citizens of Ketapang incorporate a type of Malay accent in their Indonesian, which is somewhat similar to that used in Malaysia.